chengdol/proxy/README.md

 # Proxy
-This repo contains demo for popular proxies, all run via docker-compose:
+This repo contains demos for popular proxies:
 - envoy
 - squid

-See specific README under target folder.
+More detail please see README file in each category.